NickMavrias/GestureTIFY/README.md

 1. Firstly install the dependencies with "pip install -r requirements.txt".
-2. Start Jupyter Notebook or JupyterLab using Miniconda by running these commands: cd C:\Users\user\miniconda3\envs\myenv
+2. Start Jupyter Notebook or JupyterLab using Miniconda by running these commands: cd C:\Users\user\miniconda3\envs\myenv conda env list conda activate myenv jupyter notebook
-    ## where path is the path to your venv
-    conda env list
-    conda activate myenv
-    ## where myenv is the name of your venv
-    jupyter notebook
 3. In the browser you should find the port opened with the directory
 4. Open firstly the aiot_dataset_creation notebook